sgarcia2101/subcription-system-example/README.md

 ![Oauth2 Authentication Diagram](oauth2_authentication.png)

 ¡IMPORTANT!
 > In order to test it, you have to configure OAuth2 properties in BFF Gateway and Subcription Service with your own Okta properties.
+To make it work in docker, put credentials in the .env file.

 ## Requirements